Skip to content

 What is a normal rate of weight gain and growth?

-UK children have relatively large heads compared to the WHO standard, particularly after the age of 6 months.
-After the age of 6 weeks, a head circumference below the 2nd centile will be seen in only 1 in 250 children.
-A head circumference above the 99.6th centile, or crossing upwards through 2 centile spaces, should only cause concern if there is a continued rise after 6 months, or other signs or symptoms.
+UK children have relatively large heads compared to WHO standards, particularly after 6 months.
+A head circumference below the 2nd centile occurs in only 1 in 250 children after 6 weeks.
+A head circumference above the 99.6th centile, or crossing upwards through 2 centile spaces, should only cause concern if there's a continued rise after 6 months, or other signs.

 Why do the length/height centiles change at 2 years?

-The growth standards show length data up to 2 years of age, and height from age 2 onwards.
-When a child is measured standing up, the spine is squashed a little, so their height is slightly less than their length; the centile lines shift down slightly at age 2 to allow for this.
-It is important this difference does not worry parents; what matters is whether the child continues to follow the same centile after the transition.
+Growth standards show length data up to 2 years and height from age 2 onwards.
+When measured standing, the spine compresses slightly, making height slightly less than length.
+Centile lines shift down at age 2 to allow for this.

 When is further assessment required in school aged children?

-- If the height centile is more than 3 centile spaces below the mid-parental centile.
+• Height centile more than 3 centile spaces below mid-parental centile

-- A drop in height centile position of more than 2 centile spaces, as long as measurement error has been excluded.
+• Drop in height centile position of more than 2 centile spaces (after excluding measurement error)

-- Smaller centile falls or discrepancies between child’s and mid-parental centile, if seen in combination, or if associated with possible underlying disease.
+• Smaller centile falls or discrepancies between child's and mid-parental centile, if in combination or associated with possible underlying disease

-- If there are any other concerns about the child’s growth.
+• Any other concerns about the child's growth

 How do SDS charts work?